YASHGUPTA2611/JAVA-PROJECTS/README.md

 # JAVA-PROJECTS

-In this repository I will upload some basic java projects or Beginners.
+In this repository I will upload some basic java projects for Beginners.

 Enjoy😀